Make DIY Concrete Pumpkins (With a Fancy Twist)

 Mine stuck well enough that I’m not bothered if a few pieces fall off.

-For other awesome fall decor and crafts, take a look at 31 Amazing DIY Dollar Tree Crafts For Fall and these beautiful marbled Concrete Pillar Candle Holders.
+For other awesome fall decor and crafts, here are 31 Amazing DIY Dollar Tree Crafts For Fall.
+Learn how to make a beautiful marbled Concrete Pillar Candle Holder for another fall concrete project.

 Don’t forget to Pin it for later!